p3n9o/waterfall-90/README.md

 ## Disclaimer

 This tool directly keys a transmitter.
 Always verify your station is operating within your licence class, band plan, and power limits before transmitting, and keep an eye on the ALC/TX meter when sending images to avoid splatter.
+This tool was made using Claude AI.
+Bugs may occur.
+Use this at your own will.